Miksa246/demo-project/README.md

 Go to address https://tietovisailu.netlify.app/

 - Click "Aloita" and you are good to go.
-- The questionnaire results won't be saved.
+- The results won't be saved.

 # Author